 - List your name and project booth ID on the outside box.
 This information will have been sent to you via email.

-- Please return to the Finalist Questionnaire, Section 1D, and enter your Tracking Number.
+- Please return to the Finalist Questionnaire and enter your Tracking Number.

 - NEVER ship directly to the Convention Center.
 Only ship to addresses listed below and on the labels we have provided you via the links below.

 - Meet the deadlines for shipping, applicable to all four methods:

 No projects will be accepted through UPS BEFORE April 24, 2019

 No projects will be accepted through UPS AFTER May 9, 2019